Aliases for CLEC5A Gene

 GeneCards Summary for CLEC5A Gene

 CLEC5A (C-Type Lectin Domain Containing 5A) is a Protein Coding gene.
-Diseases associated with CLEC5A include Dengue Virus.
+Diseases associated with CLEC5A include Dengue Virus and Polycystic Lipomembranous Osteodysplasia With Sclerosing Leukoencephalopathy 1.
 Among its related pathways are Innate Immune System and RET signaling.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and virus receptor activity.
+An important paralog of this gene is KLRB1.